people

 Kalvin Chang

-Kalvin Chang worked with David while he was an undergraduate and master’s student at CMU, where he worked on automating comparative reconstruction and computational phonology.
-After a year at Amazon, he has joined WAVLab and ChangeLing Lab as a visitor during Fall 2024.
-Kalvin currently works on speech technologies for related varieties of languages (sometimes called “dialects”) and universal phone recognition.
+As a BS CS and MLT student at CMU, Kalvin Chang worked with David on automating comparative reconstruction.
+After a year at Amazon, he joined WAVLab and ChangeLing Lab as a Visiting Scholar, working on speech technologies for related varieties of languages (sometimes called “dialects”) and universal phone recognition.
+He is currently a PhD student at Berkeley NLP, collaborating with ChangeLing Lab on test-time adaptation of speech models to non-standard language varieties.

 eunjung-yeo.jpg